-This is the wholly unofficial but much used designation accorded by US historians to the first Japanese offensive of the Pacific War, which was centred in South-East Asia but also included the 'Ai' attack on Pearl Harbor and subsidiary operations intended to secure the flanks of the main advance (September 1941/April 1942).
+'Centrifugal Offensive' is the wholly unofficial but much used and descriptive designation accorded by US historians to the first Japanese offensive of the Pacific War, which was centred in South-East Asia but also included the 'Ai' attack on Pearl Harbor and subsidiary operations intended to secure the flanks of the main advance (September 1941/April 1942).

 The roughly synonymous Japanese term for this offensive is 'Strike South', and its objective was the capture of the resource-rich Western colonial possessions in South-East Asia and the establishment of an impenetrable defensive perimeter to ward off any Allied counter-offensive.
 Once these objectives had been attained, the Japanese government intended to seek a negotiated settlement on terms favourable to Japan.

 The Imperial Japanese army and navy each favoured a different strategy for the opening offensive of the Pacific War.
 The army preferred an attack on Malaya, followed by the Netherlands East Indies, then the Philippine islands group in the belief that Malaya would difficult to take and should therefore be seized before the British could send significant reinforcements.
 The navy preferred almost the opposite strategy, fearing that US air power in the Philippine islands group would endanger the Japanese maritime lines of communication to the Netherlands East Indies and Malaya if the Philippine islands group was not neutralised first.